Machine Learning Algorithms

 KNN is one of those very simple, non-parametric classification and regression algorithms; it classifies the data points based on the majority class among the k-nearest neighbors in the database.

 An algorithm identifies the ‘k’ closest points to it, which usually rely on distance metrics such as Euclidean distance when a new data point is presented.
-The class or assigned value to the new point relies on the most prevailing class or average value of its neighbors.
-KNN is valued for its simplicity and ease of implementation; this is what makes it so popular among other applications that include recommendation systems as well as pattern recognition.
+The class or assigned value to the new point relies on its neighbors’ most prevailing class or average value.
+KNN is valued for its simplicity and ease of implementation; this is what makes it so popular among other applications that include recommendation systems and pattern recognition.

 Use Cases: KNN is used in recommendation systems, image recognition, and video recognition.